Amin-MAG/My-Notes/English b8314443f554456e926acda65cc14571/Technical 1e5c09b5a5864b1eac593ef77f460bba.md

 - Insulation: the insulation of electrical wires.
 - Regardless: I will go regardless of the consequences.
 - Feasible: a feasible plan
+- Resort: in the last resort
+- Correlate: Old age and conservatism are often correlated.
+- Coarse: coarse cloth, coarse finger